sunnyvalechha/Python/README.md

       print(not(False))

-# If-Else conditional statements
+# If-Else Conditional Handling

-- Conditional statements?
-* Conditional statements allows us to execute code based on certain conditions.
+* Conditional handling in Python allows for the execution of different blocks of code based on whether certain conditions are met.
-* python uses 'if' 'elif' and 'else'
+* This is achieved through the use of **if, elif, and else** statements.

 * If statement